sulagnag/Udacity-Deep-Reinforcement-Learning-p3-collaboration-and-competition/report.md

 ##Ideas for future work
-1. Solve the environment in fewer episodes
-2. Try the Prioritised Replay Buffer
+1. Observe improvements with the Prioritised Replay Buffer
-3. Try the MADDPG implementation with critics receiving the full observations and actions
+2. Try the MADDPG implementation with critics receiving the full observations and actions
-4. Observe the improvements with the categorical distribution - C51 algorithm
+3. Observe the improvements with the categorical distribution - C51 algorithm